diagrams-dev/kubernetes/README.md

 Please refer to the linked repositories for full details.

-### Attribution

-- **Community Icons:** Sourced from the Kubernetes community repositories and used unmodified.
-- **Official Kubernetes Logo:** Sourced from the official Kubernetes repository maintained by the Linux Foundation and used as provided.

-Please refer to the linked Apache License for full details.

 ## Trademarks and Branding

 The Kubernetes logo is a registered trademark of The Linux Foundation.
 This repository is an independent project and is **not** officially affiliated with the organization.
 Use of the Kubernetes logos and icons is intended solely for illustrative and educational purposes.
 For more information, please refer to the [The Linux Foundation's Trademark Usage Guidelines](https://www.linuxfoundation.org/legal/trademark-usage).